matrix-org/gsoc/_projects/dendrite.md

  - Federation
 ---

 [Dendrite](https://github.com/matrix-org/dendrite) is a work in progress matrix homeserver written in Go.
 Being a large project there are many areas of the homeserver APIs that a GSoC project could work on, there is a [project board](https://github.com/matrix-org/dendrite/projects/2) that tracks the current implementation status of the various APIs.
-A good GSOC proposal would use this and discussion with mentors and the community to find an appropriate and realistic subset of these APIs to work on during the project.
+A good GSoC proposal would use this and discussion with mentors and the community to find an appropriate and realistic subset of these APIs to work on during the project.

 #### Expected Results